-This year I have implemented student data tracking as one of my primary focuses to drive my instruction.
-I’ve been using daily exit tickets for years, and they would help me decide if I need to reteach a skill.
-But I wasn’t tracking the data in a way that motivated my students and doing it daily seemed impossible when I tried.
-I have over 100 students!
+Student data tracking helps drive instructional decisions.
+I’ve been using daily exit tickets for years, and they would help me decide if I needed to reteach a skill, but I wasn’t tracking the data in a way that motivated my students and doing it daily seemed impossible when I tried.
 This year I have a system that I have managed to tweak, maintain, and really push my students and me!

-I write the percent mastery on the board and use the data from my first class to motivate my second, third, and fourth classes to beat the previous classes’ mastery.
-There will be a collective cheer if they are able to beat the previous class, which is pretty awesome.
+I write the percent mastery on the board and use the data from my first class to motivate my second, third and fourth classes to beat the previous classes’ mastery.
+There will be a collective cheer if they are able to beat the previous class which is pretty awesome.
 It motivates students who rush through their work to slow down and it does not shame individuals who don’t hit the 80% because it is anonymous.
-Then, I color in a bar graph to track the standard on my mastery wall.
-Each class has a bar, and it takes about two seconds to color in.
+Then I color in a bar graph to track the standard on my mastery wall.
+Each class has a bar and it takes about two seconds to color in.
+You can get this freebie below!

 Before a benchmark or before state testing, I can look at the mastery wall to decide what skills need the most practice.
 While it is not individualized to each specific student’s need, it gives me a good idea of where most students need the most work.